 The same volcanic formations that impressed the astronauts in 1969 continue to draw visitors to one of the National Park Service’s most unique national monuments.
-Here’s how to make the most of a long weekend at Craters of the Moon for yourself.
+Here’s how to make the most of a long weekend at Craters of the Moon.

 Day 1: A Night Under the Stars

 Evening: Travel to Craters of the Moon and snag a campsite at the renovated Lava Flow Campground.
-Camping is the best way to experience the park, which was recently named Idaho’s first International Dark Sky Park.
-The Lava Flow Campground has 42 first-come first-served campsites for tents and small RV’s.
-Arrive prepared to camp off-the-grid (there are no hookups for RV’s, and the nearest fully-stocked grocery store is 50 minutes away), though there are bathrooms and charcoal grills available.
+The Lava Flow Campground has 42 first-come, first-serve campsites for tents and small RV’s.
+Come prepared to camp off-the-grid (there are no hookups for RV’s, and the nearest fully-stocked grocery store is 50 minutes away), though there are bathrooms and charcoal grills available.